Share this Post

 The high solubility of liquid nutrients in a hydroponic system allows for less nutrient material to be used, further reducing input costs and potential pollution from waste water.
 Eliminating soil from a growing system also greatly reduces the chances of soil pathogens invading host plants and causing crop losses.
 Weed pressure is nonexistent in hydroponic growing, meaning no chemical or mechanical weed control is required.
 Overall, recirculating hydroponic cultivation allows for increased nutrient regulation, decreased nutrient and labor input, and increased plant density (which may correlate with increased yield).

 Contrary to popular belief, recirculating hydroponic systems are not an “easier” solution as compared to drain-to-waste irrigation.
 These systems require special practices to provide optimal growing conditions.
-Jonathan Neilson, an industry expert with over a decade of commercial cultivation experience, stated “you become a plumber, not a grower with these systems.”
+Knowledge and regular maintenance of all system components is required in order to prevent system failures.
 Without proper protocols in place, crop losses may occur as a result of poor system management.

 WATER QUALITY: Water quality is one of the most important components of an effective hydroponic system.
 The makeup of the starting water should be known, and can be obtained through a simple water analysis (please contact Rx Green Technologies for a complementary test and follow-up analysis).
 A thorough water analysis will show hardness, alkalinity, mineral content and pathogens.
 These factors are important to understand, as they all interact with the nutrient solution in different ways and can limit the effectiveness of the hydroponic system if not considered carefully.